-Adopted by Chadlington Parish Council on XXXXX
+Adopted by Chadlington Parish Council on 14 March 2022 Last approved on 10 July 2023

 1 INTRODUCTION

 - 1.1 The purpose of this policy is to define the roles and responsibilities within the council for working with the media and deals with the day-to-day relationship between the council and the media. - 1.2 It is not the intention of this policy to curb freedom of speech or to enforce strict rules and regulations.
 Rather, it provides guidance on how to deal with issues that may arise when dealing with the media.